-The special day in Turkey is marked by a festival for children, and public offices, schools, and the private sector also hold programs.
+The special day in Turkey is marked by a festival for children; public offices, schools and private sector also organize several programs.

-Yildirim also convened a symbolic Cabinet meeting with children at the Cankaya Palace.
+Yildirim also held a symbolic Cabinet meeting with the children at the Cankaya Palace.

 The April 23 celebrations focus on children after Ataturk, the first speaker of the parliament, dedicated the day to children as the nation’s future.